 - Of our sites, only those with a capacity of more than 40 MWDC have dedicated on-site personnel.
 Service personnel visit sites only to perform required maintenance.

 - Thus far, the restrictions imposed in our operating regions have not resulted in interruptions or restrictions on the production and sale of electricity from NEW’s solar power plants.
 It remains our expectation that, in most regions, electricity generation including solar is deemed an essential service so even if people are mandated to stay at home, our plants would continue running and service personnel would be permitted to travel to site to conduct work.

-With respect to the longer-term impact of COVID-19, there is a high degree of uncertainty, and accordingly NEW’s Investment Management is taking a cautious approach.
-We are closely monitoring the changes in electricity and financial markets and planning is being developed for a range of outcomes.
+With respect to the longer-term impact of COVID-19, the economic cost resulting from measures to manage and contain the pandemic is mounting and there is a high degree of uncertainty as to future economic conditions.
+NEW’s Investment Management is taking a cautious approach, closely monitoring the changes in electricity and financial markets, and developing planning for a range of outcomes.
 Lead indicators being monitored include the following:

-- Debt markets: As was reported in NEW’s March 2020 quarterly report, the refinancing of the Mount Signal 2 construction debt and tax equity proceeded as anticipated.
-However, debt markets and debt providers are becoming increasingly cautious in response to the uncertainty of current and future economic conditions.
-While most of NEW’s debt is long-term project debt, the protracted persistence of the impact of COVID-19 may have implications for the refinancing of smaller debt facilities maturing in the coming years.
+- Debt and equity markets: As was reported in NEW’s March 2020 quarterly report, the refinancing of the Mount Signal 2 construction debt and tax equity proceeded as anticipated.
+However, debt and equity markets are becoming increasingly cautious in response to the uncertainty of current and future economic conditions.
+While most of NEW’s debt is long-term project debt, the persistence of the impact of COVID-19 may have implications for the refinancing of smaller debt facilities maturing in the coming years.